bostontrader/bookwerx-core/README.md

 Guess what this does?
 Possibly return errors 1 or 2.

+Currencies

+GET /currencies
+Returns a JSON array of account documents.

+GET /currencies/:id
+Returns a JSON object containing a single account document.
+Possibly error 1.

+POST /currencies
+Add a new account document.
+Returns what was just written, plus the newly assigned _id.

+PUT /currencies/:id
+Modify an existing account, no upsert.
+Possibly error 1.

+DELETE /currencies/:id
+Guess what this does?
+Possibly return errors 1 or 2.

 Possible errors:
-1.  account n does not exist
-2.  this account cannot be deleted because some distributions refer to it

-currencies
-GET /currencies get all of them
-GET /currencies/:id get one of them (errors:1)
-POST /currencies (add a new currency) (errors:3.1, 3.2, 4.1, 4.2)
-PUT /currencies/:id (modify an existing currency, no upsert) (errors:1, 3.1, 3.2, 4.1, 4.2)
-DELETE /currencies/:id (errors:1, 2)

-Possible errors:
-1.  currency n does not exist
+1. Document n does not exist
-2.  this currency cannot be deleted because some distributions refer to it 3.1 symbol must be truthy
+2. This document cannot be deleted because some distributions refer to it
-3.2 symbol must be unique
-4.1 title must be truthy
-4.2 title must be unique

 transactions